imsrthk19/Backend-Dev/README.md

 # Backend-Dev
-All the information about this repository is divided into different branches.
+All the work has been done in the respective branches.
-For more information, check each branch.
+For more information, explore the branches of the repository.